 Source: *U.S. Bureau of Labor Statistics

 As your education increases, typically your salary will as well.
 Biologists with the ability to conduct independent research projects make more money than the technicians who have only a bachelor's degree.
-For instance, PayScale.com reports that the average salary for a holder of a master's degree in biology is about $60,000, while biology PhD holders make an average of $91,000 a year as of October 2018.
-Additionally, as a biology professor, you could see an average salary of $93,010, according to 2017 figures from the BLS.
+For instance, PayScale.com reports that the average salary for a holder of a master's degree in biology is about $60,000, while biology PhD holders make an average of $95,000 a year as of May 2020.
+Additionally, as a postsecondary school biology teacher, you could see a median annual salary of $83,300, as of May 2019. according to figures from the BLS.

 Cons of Earning a PhD in Biology

 When deciding on a biology PhD, you must also consider some reasons why a PhD may not be in your best interest.

 If you are not interested in reading, researching, and writing, earning a PhD is not a good path for you.
 Students in PhD programs spend the majority of their time learning research methodologies and conducting research in a lab setting.
 Results are used to write a dissertation for publication.